andrejp88/exceeds-expectations/README.md

         "name": "unittest",
         "dependencies": {
             "exceeds-expectations": "<current version>"
-        },
-        "stringImportPaths": [
-            "."
-        ],
-        "targetType": "library"
         }
+    }
 ]
 ```

 Now just `import exceeds_expectations` where you need it.
 Some example usages can be found in the next section.

-ℹ️ The `stringImportPaths "."` is used by exceeds-expectations to point at the lines of code where an expectation failed.

-⚠️ If you run into problems with `stringImportPaths "."`, try using `dflags "-J."` instead (or for JSON, `"dflags": [ "-J." ]`).

-The library was made for writing tests, but it can be used anywhere.
+This library was made for writing tests, but it can be used anywhere.
 Add it as a regular dependency and use it wherever (for example, instead of an `enforce`).

 ### Examples